 She and her wife Chelsea have a son Aidan.

-Cacy Williams begins her second season as Director of Operations for the Wichita State softball program.
+Laurie Derrico begins her first season on staff as the director of operations for the Wichita State softball program.

-MJ Knighten begins her first season as a graduate assistant for the Shocker softball team.
+Presley Bell begins her first season as a graduate manager for the Shocker Softball program.